.png)

 Teacher Resources

-Adjusting to meet your students' needs is strongly encouraged.
+Adjusting the curriculum to meet your students’ needs is strongly encouraged.

 The link above is for google slides.
 If you need to submit using .ppt, click here for the template file.